pk-hash/winshade.nvim/README.md

 })
 ```

-Then check `:messages` to see timing information:
+You'll see timing information displayed as notifications:
 ```
 winshade: applied to 5 windows in 1.23ms
 ```